 Once you’re truly ready to set out on your own, you’ll have to decide how to classify your business.
 You can choose to become a sole proprietor, an LLC owner or a corporation.
 If it’s a one-person show you’ll most likely want to go with a sole proprietorship or limited liability corporation–but check in on your local or state regulations to determine what is the best fit.

 5. Obtain Proper Insurance

-To ensure your consultancy is running with as little risk as possible, you’ll want to work with a broker to find a comprehensive insurance plan that is tailored to your needs.
+To ensure your consultancy is running with as little risk as possible, you’ll want to work with a broker to find a comprehensive IT insurance plan that is tailored to your needs.
 An IT consultant will need to add on coverage for things like cyber security damage that another kind of business may be able to do without.
 Further, as a consultant, you’ll likely be responsible for securing your own health insurance–as companies that you’ll take on as clients will likely not offer those benefits to consultants.

 6. Build a Beautiful Website

 Prospective clients will likely encounter and engage with your website before they even speak to you.
 Because your website may very well be a first look at all it is that you have to offer, you’ll want to make it visually appealing as well as optimally functional as possible.
 You’ll be able to put your education and experience to work, so showcase all it is that you can do!
 Include portfolio examples, your resume, and even pricing options–which brings us to our final step:

 When running your own business or consultancy–no matter the field–it’s important to define your pricing model, billing cycle and payment terms.
 Find an overall system that works well for you and be sure to communicate it with your clients clearly and early on during the informational stage.
 Far too often, a consultant may spend time drawing up proposals and taking phone calls, only to find out they are priced way out of the potential client’s budget range.